cs480x-22c/a2-DataVis-5Ways/README.md

 # Technical Achievements
-The only language I got mousing over to work in was d3 as the other languages were a lot less straight forward with their syntax in terms of modifying interactions with the plot.
+The only language I got mousing over to work in was d3 as the other languages were a lot less straight forward with their syntax in terms of modifying interactions with the plot (some methods had built-in mouseover).
 Another technical achievement was with gnuplot which used a very interesting method for conditional plotting (lots of nested ternary operators and an interesting method for conditions).
+Lastly, I was able to get plotting done with seven different methods (only used 1 that didn't use any coding, Flourish).

 # Design Achievements
 Color mapping was easier in some languages than in others, so I forewent consistency and  used different methods that I found